grip-on-software/monetdb-import/Database_structure.md

         The note to which this comment is a reply.
 The parent note has the same repository, request and thread identifiers as this note.
-If threading is not supported by the review system or the information is not provided by the API, then this is 0.
+If threading is not supported by the review system or the information is not provided by the API, then this is 0 or NULL.
     -   **author_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer that wrote the comment or on whose regard the automated comment is added.